multiduplikator/mikrotik_blocklist/README.md

 # check if blocklist exists with entries
 :if ([:len [/ip firewall address-list find list=new_blocklist]] > 0 ) do={
-	# remove nonexisting in blocklist from prod_blocklist, and existing in both from blocklist
+	# remove nonexisting in new_blocklist from prod_blocklist, and existing in both from new_blocklist
 	:foreach i in=[/ip firewall address-list find list=prod_blocklist] do={
 		:local oldaddress [/ip firewall address-list get $i address] :local existnew [/ip firewall address-list find where list=new_blocklist and address=$oldaddress]